 Growing up, my favorite thing to do when I was bored was to grab my notebook and some markers, and just draw with no end goal in sight.
-I’d create rainbows, mermaids, solar systems — and I don’t remember feeling any pressure to make them worthy of hanging on the fridge, I just did it for the sheer joy of creating.
+I'd create rainbows, mermaids, solar systems — and I don't remember feeling any pressure to make them worth hanging on the fridge, I just did it for the sheer joy of creating.
 Later on, I took up collaging with a stack of magazines each evening, and in high school, I fought the boredom of band class by secretly sketching dresses in my quest to become a fashion designer.

 The sheer act of engaging in making art of any kind fires up all kinds of connections in the brain, so don't fight the urge to doodle while you're on your next conference call.
 I've been taking time each weekend to dust off my sketchbook and spend some time watercoloring with Phoebe, and it's been so refreshing for my mind and my soul to make art just for the fun of it.

 Research has shown that physical exercise helps to force you out of left brain dominant thinking and instead adopt a more creative mindset.
 Exercise also increases blood flow and oxygen to the brain, which sharpen mental clarity.
 Here's a fascinating article that claims aerobic workouts may help stimulate imagination and new ideas.

 I recently did a 48-hour detox from all my devices, and one of my biggest goals for the experiment was to learn how to embrace boredom.
 Why, you may ask?
 Because research shows that being bored actually propels us toward deeper thinking and creativity.
 The theory goes that a bored mind searches for stimulation, which moves it into the daydreaming state, which leads to new ideas.
 Read more about the studies here.